-To be able to take certain optional modules on this degree in zoology in Years 2 or 3, you may need to have passed specified modules previously.
+On this biomedical sciences degree you will be able to take certain optional modules in Years 2 or 3, you may need to have passed specified modules previously.

 As BIOL1001 Experimental & Field Biology is the Spanish field course over the Easter vacation, many students opt to undertake a total of 9 modules, thus ensuring a wide range of options in year 2.
 A free elective from any other discipline can also be taken as an option.

 In addition to the modules below, the following must be taken and passed by students without a minimum of Chemistry at A level: CHEM1012 Introduction to Chemistry.

 - Introduction to chemistry